ietf-wg-alto/draft-ietf-alto-path-vector/specification.md

 path vector cost type MUST be defined in the `cost-types` of the Information Resource Directory's `meta` field.

-ane-equiv-properties:
+ane-properties:
-~ Defines a list of ANE properties that can be used to create the ANEs.
-If an ALTO resource provides the path vector service, this capability MUST exist and MUST have at least one property.
-The properties MUST be aggregatable, i.e., the property values of all ANEs in a path vector can be reduced to a single property value using an aggregation operator.
+~ Defines a list of ANE properties that can be returned.
+If the field is NOT present, it MUST be interpreted as an empty list, indicating the ALTO server CANNOT provide any ANE property.

-ane-additional-properties:
-~ Defines a list of additional ANE properties that can be attached to the ANEs.
-If a property already exists in "ane-equiv-properties", it MAY NOT appear in the "ane-additional-properties" field.

 ### Uses ##

 The resource ID of the network map based on which the PIDs in the returned cost map will be defined.
+If this resource supports `persistent-entities`, it MUST also include ALL the resources that exposes the entities that MAY appear in the response.

 ### Response ##